The Bankrate promise

-According to AARP, about half of Americans who reach age 65 will need some kind of paid long-term care.
-The average cost for those who pay out of pocket is a steep $140,000.
-While you can gamble that you won’t need it, it can make a huge dent in your retirement if you do need it.
+About 70 percent of American retirees will need some kind of long-term care, according to the Department of Health & Human Services.
+The median cost of these services in 2021 ranged from about $59,000 to $108,000, depending on the type of service needed, according to Genworth.
+While you can gamble that you won’t need long-term care insurance, it can make a huge dent in your retirement if you do need it.

-If all this planning seems like overload, a great option could be turning to a financial adviser.
-Experienced financial advisers have seen it all before, and will work to meet your financial goals.
+If all this planning seems like overload, a great option could be turning to a financial advisor.
+Experienced financial advisors have seen it all before, and will work to meet your financial goals.
 They’ll be able to set up financial plans that balance your needs and income, and they’ll help you establish your priorities – retirement saving vs. college saving, for example.

 In short, they’ll be able to help you get your financial house in order while you still have enough time to achieve your goals.

-It’s important to note that you’ll want an adviser who is paid only out of pocket, for example, on an hourly basis.
-Such fee-only advisers are more likely to avoid potential conflicts of interest than advisers who are paid by big financial companies.
-You want a trusted adviser doing what’s best for you.
-Here are the other key things you need to find in a financial adviser.
+It’s important to note that you’ll want an advisor who is paid only out of pocket, for example, on an hourly basis.
+Such fee-only advisors are more likely to avoid potential conflicts of interest than advisors who are paid by big financial companies.
+You want a trusted advisor doing what’s best for you.
+Here are the other key things you need to find in a financial advisor.

-If you’re looking for someone to manage only your investment plan, then a great option is a robo-adviser.
-A robo-adviser can set up an investment plan based on your time horizon and risk tolerance, and the price is typically lower than a human financial adviser, too.
-Here’s how a robo-adviser stacks up against a human adviser.
+If you’re looking for someone to manage only your investment plan, then a great option is a robo-advisor.
+A robo-advisor can set up an investment plan based on your time horizon and risk tolerance, and the price is typically lower than a human financial advisor, too.
+Here’s how a robo-advisor stacks up against a human advisor.

 8. Consider working longer